BG3: The BEST Multiclass Combinations [Top 15]

-In Baldur’s Gate 3, players have the freedom to combine multiple classes in order to create the most powerful combination.
+In Baldur’s Gate 3, players have the freedom to combine multiple classes to create the most powerful combination.
 To make the BG3 Best Multiclass, there is no pre-requisite or limitation to specific stats for combination.
-Therefore, players are totally free to be as creative as they want to be.
-Since Baldur’s Gate 3 has twelve classes, some of them will have the optimal combination while some will have a poor combination.
+Therefore, players are free to be as creative as they want.
+Since Baldur’s Gate 3 has twelve classes, some will have the optimal combination while others may not be that good.

 Key Takeaways